 Historical Avenue Cultural Center

 As one of the newest museums on the scene, the Historical Avenue Cultural Center has undoubtedly added to Mobile’s cultural landscape.
 Initially known as the Davis Avenue branch of the Mobile Public Library, the building served as an educational hub for Mobile's Black community during the era of segregation.
 Following desegregation, the library transformed and emerged as the National African American Archives in 1992.
 In 2018, the Mobile County Commission breathed new life into the building with fresh renovations and exhibits.
 On October 4, 2023, it reopened as the Historical Avenue Cultural Center.
-Currently, the Alabama Contemporary Art Center “REMEMBERING THE AVENUE” exhibit is on display at the Historical Avenue Cultural Center until December 2024.
+Currently, the Alabama Contemporary Art Center “REMEMBERING THE AVENUE” exhibit is on display at the Historical Avenue Cultural Center.

 Dora Franklin Finley African-American Heritage Walking Trail